Skip to content

 What does screen lock do in 🪟 Windows 11?

-The lock screen in Windows serves as the initial interface you encounter when you start your device or wake it from sleep.
-It provides a layer of security by requiring a biometric gesture, PIN, or password to access your desktop.
+The lock screen in Windows serves as the initial interface encountered during startup or wake from sleep.
+Security features require a biometric gesture, PIN, or password to grant access to the desktop.

 Was this guide helpful?